Yearly "Wellness" visits

 What it is

-Your doctor or other health care provider will ask you to fill out a questionnaire, called a “Health Risk Assessment,” as part of this visit.
-Answering these questions can help you and your doctor develop a personalized prevention plan to help you stay healthy and get the most out of your visit.
+Your doctor or health care provider will ask you to fill out a questionnaire, called a “Health Risk Assessment,” as part of this visit.
+Answering these questions can help you and your doctor develop or update a personalized prevention plan to help you stay healthy and get the most out of your visit.
 Your visit may include:

 • Routine measurements (like height, weight, and blood pressure).